 Health care stakeholders have many options for assistance with analysis, evaluation, and implementation.

 We believe that what sets VSSL apart from most is an uncompromising commitment to rigor at each step of a given project: from conception (use of design thinking and innovation principles for ideation, framework formation, and prototyping) to analysis (advanced statistical methods, primary data collection expertise) to implementation (application of real-world experience to produce actionable insights).

-This principle can be encapsulated in two related notions: if something is worth doing, it's worth doing well; and if it cannot be done well, it's worth pausing to consider whether doing it will cause more harm than good.
+This principle can be encapsulated in two related notions: if something is worth doing, it's worth doing well; and if it cannot be done well, it's worth pausing to consider whether doing it will cause more harm than help.

 Health care needs changes that are inherently innovative: solutions that use unique avenues to create value and meeting stakeholder needs.

 By this, we do not mean innovation as fad, or the buzzwords or plumage often associated with it.
 While innovation can certainly involve novel technology and products, we believe that innovation must go beyond that scope to meet the challenges of health care and avoid feeling hallow.